Registration for the 2026 summer season opens on February 7th at 9:00am!

 Fells Forest Camp Community Values

-We behave in ways that are respectful and safe for all campers and staff.
-Behaving in ways that are disrespectful or that could potentially harm (physically or emotionally) a camper or staff member, is unacceptable in the Fells Forest Camp community.
+We will behave in ways that are respectful and safe for all campers and staff.
+Behaving in ways that are disrespectful, threatening, or that could potentially harm (physically or emotionally) a camper or staff member does not support a happy and safe camp community.
+Hitting, grabbing, biting, pushing, teasing, or name-calling is never allowed at Fells Forest Camp.

-We share and take turns so every camper can participate in an activity and have the opportunity to explore any of the natural treasures that may be found in the Fells.
+We will share and take turns so every camper can participate in an activity or explore any of the natural treasures that may be found in the Fells.

-We keep flowers in the ground.
+We will keep flowers and plants in the ground.
 We can smell them and examine them, but we must leave them for the pollinators to find, so please, no picking!

 Refund and Cancellation Policy